dmonlineuk/1st/README.md

 Two useful scripts in the subfolder `aurutils/`
 - read both scripts before executing
-- run the first
+- run the first script
-- change a file: `/etc/pacman.conf
+- change a file: `/etc/pacman.conf`
 - run the second script

 Purpose is to: